 There are a lot of sleep disorders, and it turns out that it is relatively easy to develop them.
 All of them have a severe effect on our general health because sleeping is crucial to maintaining mental and physical health.

-14. Only between 25% and 30% of people get the recommended 8 hours of sleep a night.
+14. Only between 25% and 30% of people get the recommended 8 hours of sleep a night, based on recent lack of sleep statistics.

 Data gathered by one of the most popular sleep tracking apps shows that the world average is 7.5 hours of sleep a night.